 With IntuiFace Data Tracking, an IntuiFace Composer user may choose to activate the Data Tracking feature to capture and send designated data collected from one Experience on one or more devices to an IntuiLab database server in the cloud.
 It is the full and unique responsibility of the IntuiFace Composer user to capture and use data resulting in accordance with the laws of the countries where this IntuiFace Experience is played.
 IntuiLab never uses this data.

 The Internet Client capability establishes outbound access to the Internet and public networks through a firewall.
 The private Network Client Server capability establishes inbound and outbound access to home and work networks through a firewall.
-Through use of the above two capabilities, IntuiPad can auto-detect running IntuiFace Presentation presentations on network-accessible PCs, identifying and locally saving their associated Internet Protocol (“IP”) addresses.
+Through use of the above two capabilities, IntuiPad can auto-detect running IntuiFace experiences on network-accessible PCs, identifying and locally saving their associated Internet Protocol (“IP”) addresses.

 IntuiLab uses information for several general purposes: to fulfill Users’ requests for certain products and services, to personalize Users’ experience on the Site, to maintain ongoing contacts with its Users, to improve its products using crash report information, and to better understand its Users’ needs and provide them with better services.
 IntuiLab may also use Users’ information to send them, or to have its business partners send them, direct marketing information or contact them for market research.

 Users’ personal information is never shared with third parties without the Users’ permission, except under any of the following circumstances: